What are eating disorders?

 Treatment of eating disorders

-At Yes We Can Youth Clinics, we treat teenagers and young adults so they can overcome their eating disorders.
+At Yes We Can Youth Clinics, we treat adolescents and young adults (we call them "fellows") so they can overcome their eating disorders.
 We help them to live and function in society pleasantly again by slowly breaking down the wall they have built around themselves.
-This way, the teenagers and young adults learn how to work on a beautiful future.
+This way, the fellows start working towards a beautiful future.

 When treating an eating disorder, we first pay attention to the background of the problem.
 What is the underlying pain?
 Which obstructive thoughts and patterns play a role?
 Both the young people and their parents gain more insight into what is going on and how they can work on recovery.